-We've invited a few keynote presenters to share an inspiring or thought-provoking presentation with the entire marketplace in the great marketplace hall as part of the ALE18 "Open Space First" program of the ALE18.
+We've invited a UPATE keynote presenters to share an inspiring or thought-provoking presentation with the entire marketplace in the great marketplace hall as part of the ALE18 "Open Space First" program of the ALE18.
 We're inviting you to mix the keynote ideas with your own, as you continuously create a program that fully explores your questions.

 We've Invited These Keynote Presentations

 Adam St. Lawrence and Markus Hormess, (co-authors This is Service Design Doing) will deliver an experiential keynote using business methods drawn from the professional theatre.

 Some keynotes you hear.
 This keynote you will do.

 Mirette Kangas (Head of Lean Agile Development YLE) and Antti Kirjavainen (cofounder flowa.net and coach for the Lean Agile Accelerator at YLE) report on their experience of measurement-focused Enterprise Lean and Agile transformations at the Finnish Broadcasting Company.

 When their transformation extends beyond the digital business to the journalistic, entertainment, and creative production sides of the house they realise it’s up to YLE to create agile benchmarks in these areas …

 “We have travelled a long way, and we’re still at the beginning of our transformation story.”

 In Our Closing Keynote, Deborah Preuss asks: “What happens when you take the excitement of learning at ALE back to your workplace?”